flupes/svplume/journey.md

 ---

-{% responsive_image path: assets/media/imgs/journey/Journey_GoldenGateCL.jpg alt: Honeymoon class: img-right %}
+{% picture journey/Journey_GoldenGateCL.jpg --alt Honeymoon --img class="img-right" %}
 ## 2003: Plume's First Taste of the Pacific Ocean

 During our honeymoon, we took Plume outside the San Francisco Bay for the first